-The annual STARTTS Refugee Ball has established itself over the past nine years as a key event in the social calendar of the community services sector in Australia, every year raising vital funds for and awareness of the work that STARTTS does to assist people who have survived torture and trauma.
+The annual STARTTS Refugee Ball has established itself over the past twelve years as a key event in the social calendar of the multicultural and community services sector in Australia, every year raising vital funds for and awareness of the work that STARTTS does to assist people who have survived torture and trauma.

-On the special occasion of our tenth anniversary of the Refugee Ball, we invite you to join us for a memorable evening of fine dining, live and silent auctions and an energetic mix of world-class live music and cultural performance as we come together to help heal refugee trauma and promote repsect for human rights.
+We invite you to join us to celebrate the 12th Refugee Ball and Fundraiser as it transforms into a virtual event, streamed online for a memorable evening of engaging speakers, fundraising, and an energetic mix of world-class live music and cultural performance as we safely come together to help heal refugee trauma and promote respect for human rights.

 Friends of STARTTS (FOS) is an Australian registered charity that supports the work of STARTTS (Services for the Treatment and Rehabilitation of Torture and Trauma Survivors) and refugee transition programs.